riyadattani/personal-blog/cmd/web/posts/technical-counterpart-to-building-this-blog-from-scratch.md

 ### What is my MVP?

+I want to publish blog posts and allow my readers to access my content.

+### What are my objectives?

 1. A home page which has a list of my blogs in descending order by date
 2. The blogs are links that open up on a separate page